Ian Holmes Medal for Virology

 Awarded to the top student in MIIM30014 Medical Microbiology: Virology.

-Successful recipients will be notified writing in Semester Two of the relevant year.
+Successful recipients will be notified via email in February or March of the following year.

 About Associate Professor and Reader, Ian Hamilton Holmes